The Italian Wine Scholar™ program is the industry's most respected certification course on the wines of Italy.

 This format makes it much easier to retain information and to pass the exam.

-FAQS: Why is advanced Italian Wine Study so complex?
+FAQ: Why is advanced Italian Wine Study so complex?

 Jeannie Cho Lee MW, first Asian Master of Wine, award-winning author, wine critic and educator, Contributing Editor for Decanter